mariamaged/ACML-Project-GUCPortal/README.markdown

 3. Maya Ahmed 43-6655

+Note: try and catch statments are present in all routes so the responses might be the error message of one of them.

 3. HR Functionalities:
  Add location:
 o Functionality: adds a location (lab, office, tutorial, or lecture hall).